How do you know if a lawyer is right for you and your business and what can you expect? It obviously starts with the first meeting…

 Why is the first meeting important?

 It must be a two-way process.
-You need to understand how the lawyer will add value, and the lawyer needs to understand if they can add value.
+You need to understand how the lawyer will add value, and the lawyer needs to understand if they can provide value.
 This can only be achieved when the lawyer understands precisely what value means for you – and whether they will be able to meet your needs and expectations.

-The following is a framework for this first meeting that allows you to more accurately ascertain whether you can have confidence that you will receive value: What to prepare: Form ideas about important questions
+The following is a framework for this first meeting that allows you to more accurately ascertain whether you can have confidence that you will receive value:

 You may expect that your lawyer needs to understand the intricacies of the situation you are faced with in order to provide accurate advice.
 However, in this initial meeting, it is more important for the lawyer to understand the outcome you are seeking.